 CALGARY, ALBERTA–(Marketwired – Aug.
-13, 2013) – Pine Cliff Energy Ltd. (“Pine Cliff” or the “Company”) (TSX VENTURE:PNE) is pleased to announce its second quarter financial and operating results.
-Selected highlights are shown below and should be read in conjunction with the Company’s interim condensed consolidated financial statements and the related management’s discussion and analysis for the three months and six months ended June 30, 2013 (the “Q2-2013 Report”).
+13, 2014) – Pine Cliff Energy Ltd. (“Pine Cliff” or the “Company”) (TSX VENTURE:PNE) is pleased to announce its second quarter financial and operating results.
+Selected highlights are shown below and should be read in conjunction with the Company’s interim condensed consolidated financial statements and the related management’s discussion and analysis for the three and six months ended June 30, 2014 (the “Q2-2014 Report”).

 |Three months ended June 30||Six months ended June 30|

-(2) Funds flow from operations is a non-International Financial Reporting Standards (“IFRS”) measure that represents the total of funds provided by operating activities, before adjusting for changes in non-cash working capital and interest payable.
+2 Funds flow from operations is a non-IFRS measure that represents the total of funds provided by operating activities, before adjusting for changes in non-cash working capital and changes in interest payable.

-(4) Operating netback is a non-IFRS measure calculated as the average per boe of the Company’s oil and gas sales, less royalties and operating expenses.
+3 Operating netback is a non-IFRS measure calculated as the Company’s oil and gas sales, less royalties and operating expenses, averaged over the boe production of the Company.

 About Pine Cliff

 Certain statements contained in this release include statements which contain words such as “anticipate”, “could”, “should”, “expect”, “seek”, “may”, “intend”, “likely”, “will”, “believe” and similar expressions, statements relating to matters that are not historical facts, and such statements of our beliefs, intentions and expectations about development, results and events which will or may occur in the future, constitute “forward-looking information” within the meaning of applicable Canadian securities legislation and are based on certain assumptions and analysis made by us derived from our experience and perceptions.
-Forward-looking information in this release includes, but is not limited to: expected production levels; future capital expenditures, including the amount and nature thereof; the closing of the acquisition of a further working interest in the Southern Assets; oil and natural gas prices and demand; expansion and other development trends of the oil and natural gas industry; business strategy and outlook; expansion and growth of our business and operations; maintenance of existing customer, supplier and partner relationships; supply channels; accounting policies; credit risks; and other such matters.
+Forward-looking information in this release includes, but is not limited to: expected production levels; future capital expenditures, including the amount and nature thereof; oil and natural gas prices and demand; expansion and other development trends of the oil and natural gas industry; business strategy and outlook; expansion and growth of our business and operations; maintenance of existing customer, supplier and partner relationships; supply channels; accounting policies; credit risks.
+The operational, economic and financial impacts of the Shallow Gas Transaction to Pine Cliff, the potential growth opportunities on the Shallow Gas Assets, the manner in which the purchase price to the Shallow Gas Transaction will be financed by Pine Cliff, other anticipated benefits to Pine Cliff of the Shallow Gas Transaction, the closing date of the Shallow Gas Transaction and information regarding Pine Cliff on a pro

 All such forward-looking information is based on certain assumptions and analyses made by us in light of our experience and perception of historical trends, current conditions and expected future developments, as well as other factors we believe are appropriate in the circumstances.
 The risks, uncertainties, and assumptions are difficult to predict and may affect operations, and may include, without limitation: foreign exchange fluctuations; equipment and labour shortages and inflationary costs; general economic conditions; industry conditions; changes in applicable environmental, taxation and other laws and regulations as well as how such laws and regulations are interpreted and enforced; the ability of oil and natural gas companies to raise capital; the effect of weather conditions on operations and facilities; the existence of operating risks; volatility of oil and natural gas prices; oil and gas product supply and demand; risks inherent in the ability to generate sufficient cash flow from operations to meet current and future obligations; increased competition; stock market volatility; opportunities available to or pursued by us; and other factors, many of which are beyond our control.
 The foregoing factors are not exhaustive.